 - i.
-Reviewed and confirmed the minutes of the AC Meetings; - ii.
-Reviewed the AC Report and Statement on Risk Management and Internal Control for inclusion in the Annual Report 2020; - iii.
-Reviewed the proposed investments undertaken by the Investment Committee; and - iv.
-Reviewed the revised Policies and Procedures to Assess the Suitability and Independence of External Auditors and recommend to the Board for approval on 21 February 2020.
+Reviewed and confirmed the minutes of the AC Meetings; and - ii.
+Reviewed the AC Report and Statement on Risk Management and Internal Control for inclusion in the Annual Report 2021.

-The Board is satisfied that the AC has carried out their responsibilities and duties in accordance with the AC's Terms of Reference.
+The Board is satisfied that the AC has carried out its responsibilities and duties in accordance with the AC's Terms of Reference.